-- 5.3.2.1: Develop and use formulas to determine the area of triangles, parallelograms and figures that can be decomposed into triangles. - 5.3.2.2: Use various tools and strategies to measure the volume and surface area of objects that are shaped like rectangular prisms. - 5.3.2.3: Understand that the volume of a three-dimensional figure can be found by counting the total number of same-sized cubic units that fill a shape without gaps or 6.3.1.3: Estimate the perimeter and area overlaps.
-Use cubic units to label volume measurements. - 5.3.2.4: Develop and use the formulas volume of rectangular prisms.
+- 5.3.2.1: Develop and use formulas to determine the area of triangles, parallelograms and figures that can be decomposed into triangles. - 5.3.2.2: Use various tools and strategies to measure the volume and surface area of objects that are shaped like rectangular prisms. - 5.3.2.3: Understand that the volume of a three-dimensional figure can be found by counting the total number of same-sized cubic units that fill a shape without gaps or overlaps.
+Use cubic units to label volume measurements. - 5.3.2.4: Develop and use the formulas $V = \ell wh$ and V = Bh to determine the volume of rectangular prisms.
 Justify why base area B and height h are multiplied to find the volume of a rectangular prism by breaking the prism into layers of unit cubes.